Three Pillars to Build a Better Canadian Society and Economy

 This clearly presents more than a few problems for Canadians: (1) Canadians generally do not want the price of the goods and services they buy to be more expensive than they need to be, (2) employees want to be paid as much as possible, and (3) shareholders would like their shares to be as valuable as possible.

-The above in respect of shareholders warrants further comment, as this problem is not as clearly sympathetic as it is in respect of consumers and employees.
-For many corporations, the shareholder makeup includes both wealth and non-wealthy families.
-For example, a middle-class wage earner might own shares of a corporation indirectly through their pension plan or in their RRSP) - therefore corporate tax affects both the wealthy and non-wealthy.
-Further, the corporate level tax essentially applies to both the wealthy and non-wealthy at that same corporate rate.
+This “problem” above in respect of shareholders wanting their shares to be as valuable as possible warrants further comment, as it is not as clearly sympathetic as it is in respect of the consumer and employee problems.
+For many corporations, the shareholder makeup includes both wealthy and non-wealthy families.
+For example, a middle-class wage earner might own shares of a corporation indirectly through their pension plan or in their RRSP - therefore corporate tax affects both the wealthy and non-wealthy.
+Further, the corporate level tax essentially flows-through to both the wealthy and non-wealthy at that same corporate rate.
 For illustration, take a corporation with two 50/50 Canadian shareholders - one a billionaire and the other a pauper - that pays $100 in corporate income tax.
-Both the billionaire and the pauper each bear $50 of that tax as the shares owned by each will be $50 less valuable.
+Both the billionaire and the pauper each bear $50 (i.e. equal amounts) of that tax as the shares owned by each will be $50 less valuable.

 However, this problem does not arise with a Wealth Tax.
-Eliminating corporate income tax in favour of the wealth tax in this scenario results in the shares held by each of the billionaire and the pauper not going down in value (i.e. both the billionaire and pauper each hold shares worth $50 more than if corporate income tax had applied).
-However, only the billionaire will be subject to wealth tax on that “extra” $50 of wealth (in addition to the wealth tax on the other value of their shares), while the pauper will bear none.
+Eliminating corporate income tax in favour of the Wealth Tax in this scenario results in the shares held by each of the billionaire and the pauper not going down in value (i.e. both the billionaire and pauper each hold shares worth $50 more than if corporate income tax had applied).
+However, only the billionaire will be subject to Wealth Tax on that “extra” $50 of wealth (in addition to the Wealth Tax applicable in respect of the other value of their shares), while the pauper will bear none.
+Thus, the principle of Vertical Equity (see FAQ I(1) and I(2) above) is maintained.

 Provided non-Canadians have sufficient incentive to invest in Canadian businesses, it should not matter if rich Canadians choose to become non-Canadian.
 Our belief is that not subjecting businesses in Canada (whether owned by Canadians or non-Canadians) to income tax (and while their profits are reinvested in Canada) provides a very strong incentive for non-Canadians to invest here, creating strong jobs and wealth.

-Further, as rich Canadians have generally enjoyed and prospered from the benefits of being Canadian, those who wish to “leave Canada” to escape wealth tax will be subject to a one-time “exit tax” of 48% of their net wealth over the $500k exemption (ie ~4yrs at 12%).
+Finally, as rich Canadians have generally enjoyed and prospered from the benefits of being Canadian, those who wish to “leave Canada” to escape Wealth Tax will be subject to a one-time “exit tax” of 48% of their net wealth over the $500k exemption (ie ~4yrs at 12%).

-On a purely informal basis, a combined exemption of $2M for a family of four seems to us to meet the threshold of being “very very financially comfortable”.
-Generally, we would expect this amount of wealth to allow a family to own their own home outright, have sufficient investments to generate significant investment income, in addition to providing a material financial cushion to guard against any shocks (eg, unexpected illness, loss of employment, etc.).
+On a purely informal basis, a combined exemption of $2M for a family of four seems to us to meet the threshold of being “very financially comfortable”.
+Generally, we would expect this amount of wealth to allow a family to own their own home outright, own investments that generate significant investment income, in addition to providing a material financial cushion to guard against any shocks (eg, unexpected illness, loss of employment, etc.).

 Combined federal and provincial income tax (excluding non-resident income tax) raises approximately $500B each year.
-Based on $18T of net wealth to Canadian households with approximately 2/3 of this wealth is concentrated in the top quintile of Canadian households, and providing for a $500k per person exemption, we calculated that a 6% annual Wealth Tax would be required to replace that $500B of foregone income tax.
-The extra 6% (another $500B in revenue) is to fund Pillar II: the NoL Payments.
+Based on $18T of net wealth to Canadian households with approximately 2/3 of this wealth being concentrated in the top quintile of Canadian households, and providing for a $500k per person exemption, we calculated that a 6% annual Wealth Tax would be required to replace that $500B of foregone income tax.
+The extra 6% (another $500B in revenue) is to fund Pillar II: the NoL Payments (described below).

 We also think that 12% is a fair rate, as many high net worth families would be able to generate a similar return on their capital with simply passive investment income.

 Each year, certain Canadian citizens and permanent residents would be required to file a two page tax return.
-Page one would include taxpayer identification information, and a simple calculation that include only a few numbers: (assets - liabilities - $500k wealth tax exemption) x 12%.
-Page two would include a listing of all assets and liabilities of the taxpayer.
-Individuals with a net worth less than $400k would not be required to file, and those with a net worth between $400k and $500k would be at the “monitoring level” only (ie must file, but would not be subject to tax since they are under the exemption).
+Page one would include taxpayer identification information, and a simple calculation that includes only a few numbers: (assets - liabilities - $500k Wealth Tax exemption) x 12%.
+Page two would include a listing of all assets (some in classes such as “household furniture” and “clothing”) and liabilities of the taxpayer, and the values thereof.
+Individuals with a net worth less than $400k would not be required to file, and those with a net worth between $400k and $500k would be at the “monitoring level” only (i.e. must file, but would not be subject to tax since they are under the exemption).

-Making gifts resulting in a persons wealth would not be prohibited.
-However gifts, subject to certain limited exemptions (eg reasonable wedding or birthday gifts) made to non-Citizens or permanent residents would be subject to exit wealth tax at 48%.
+Diminishing one’s wealth by making gifts would not be prohibited.
+However gifts, subject to certain limited exemptions (e.g. reasonable wedding or birthday gifts) made to non-Citizens or permanent residents would be subject to Exit Wealth Tax at 48%.

-Non-Canadians would still be subject to some forms of income tax on business profits expatriated from Canada (eg dividend withholding tax, branch profits tax), and on appreciation in Canadian residential properties on an annual mark-to-market basis.
+Non-Canadians would still be subject to some forms of income tax (including anti-avoidance rules) on business profits expatriated from Canada (e.g. dividend withholding tax, branch profits tax), and on appreciation in Canadian residential properties on an annual mark-to-market basis.

-Page 2 of a wealth tax returns lists all of a person’s assets.
-Generally, any assets owned by a person not on the list would be subject to 100% penalty tax.
+Page 2 of a Wealth Tax return lists all of a person’s assets.
+Generally, any assets owned by a person not on the list would be subject to 100% penalty tax (the philosophy being that if it is not important enough to include on the list of your assets, then you won’t miss not owning it …).

 See "Valuation" section in FAQ I(8) above.